 So long as you have the right permit, you can dive as an individual or as part of a group.

-If you’d like to take part in an organized dive in Croatia, contact a registered diving instructor, school or association (see the list of diving centres at the end of this article).
+If you’d like to take part in an organised dive in Croatia, contact a registered diving instructor, school or association (see the list of diving centres at the end of this article).
 If you’re going out diving on your own, be sure to properly mark the spot where you dive with a surface marker buoy.
-Individual divers must get a permit, which costs 2400kn, from the local harbourmaster's office.
+Individual divers must get a permit, which costs 2400kn, from the local harbour master's office.
 Sports scuba divers must not dive to depths greater than 40m.

 The Adriatic is not known for deadly sea creatures but there are certain species which can give you an unpleasant sting, so it is worth exercising caution.
 Do not try to feed or otherwise disturb sea creatures since otherwise docile characters may become aggressive if they perceive you as a threat.
 It goes without saying that each and every diver is responsible for protecting the fragile underwater environment.
 Your aim should be to leave no trace of your dive when you have finished.